Coastal Climate and Resilience Program

 Coastal Processes Program Specialist

 The S.C.
-Sea Grant Consortium is working to compile a comprehensive survey of resilience planning efforts across South Carolina, including state agencies, counties, municipalities, non-governmental organizations, colleges and universities, and private companies.
+Sea Grant Consortium maintains a survey of resilience planning efforts across South Carolina, including state agencies, counties, municipalities, non-governmental organizations, colleges and universities, and private companies.

 Recent Projects in Coastal Climate and Resilience